Rio de Janeiro in One Day-Favela and Rainforest Hiking Tour

-Enjoy spectacular views of Copacabana, Christ the Redeemer, and other Rio landmarks from a jungle setting inside the city whilst learning about Brazilian history with your experienced tour guide.
+Enjoy spectacular views of Copacabana, Christ the Redeemer, and other Rio landmarks from a jungle setting inside the city whilst learning about Brazilian history with the knowledgeable tour guide.

 - Jeep Tour Ride

 - Get a beautiful and different perspective of Rio